Sanix-Darker/sanixdk.xyz/content/blogs/i-reached-my-limits-with-github.md

   --projects-root /srv/projects
 ```

-Caddy or nginx can sit in front.
-The service stays on loopback.
-Project paths come from approved roots.
-The state is local.
-The worker runs near the code.
+Caddy or nginx can sit in front while the service stays on loopback.
+The worker uses the local checkout.

 SQLite keeps the service portable.
-There is no external database server to rebuild or reconnect.
-I can stop `gci`, copy its state directory to another machine, start it again, and point it at the same project root shape.
+There is no database server to rebuild or reconnect.
+I can stop `gci`, copy its state directory to another machine, start it again, and use the same project layout.

-That gives me a small control plane without turning my CI into another hosted platform.
+Once the VPS can run CI, it also needs a way to receive commits without GitHub.

 ### GIT ALREADY GIVES ME A BACKUP REMOTE

-CI is only one part of the dependency.
-I also want a place to push commits while a hosted Git provider is down.

 Git already includes the parts needed for a small server.
 The official [Git server guide](https://git-scm.com/book/en/v2/Git-on-the-Server-Setting-Up-the-Server.html) uses a bare repository and SSH.
 On my VPS, the basic setup can be this small: